dandlp95/cse212-final-project/draft3.md

 4. Leaf nodes: These are nodes that do not point towards any nodes lower in the hierarchy.
 5. Subtrees: When you grab a node in the tree, you can think of it as the upmost node in relation of all the nodes that are beneath it.
 In this sense, that node along with the nodes beneath it form a subtree.
+6. Height.
+Refers to how many nodes deep the tree is, starting at the root node.

+[ IMAGE HERE ]

+## EFFICIENCY

+Binarytrees can be highly efficient, because with each iteration, you're ideally splitting the tree in halves.
+This goes back to go the book example from earlier.
+It doesn't matter if the book is 100 pages or 1000 pages.
+The time it will take us to find an specific page will be similar as long as the page numbers are properly sorted.
+So, while the efficiency of iterating a regular list is linear or O(n), the efficiency of finding a specific value in a balanced search tree is O(log n).

 ## BINARY SEARCH TREES